-- (1) If the incident is pursuit related or for the assessment of evading vehicle incidents, access to AVL (MTData tracking Client) and recordings of RDS radio transmissions does not require an application.
-The member conducting a review is entitled to this access which is facilitated by Management Review through the District Administration Sergeant or the Inspector, Management Review. - (2) Professional Standards (Management Review) is available to assist with the interpretation of the data.
+- (1) If the incident is pursuit related or for the assessment of evading vehicle incidents, access to TasGRN including recordings of RDS radio transmissions does not require an application.
+The member conducting a review may be entitled to this access which is facilitated though NOCC, TasGRN or the Inspector, Management Review. - (2) Professional Standards (Management Review) may be available to assist with the interpretation of the data.